Rangi42/polishedcrystal/README.md

 **Where do I get this item?**

+* The Razor Claw is in Quiet Cave, or held by some wild Sneasel.
+* The Razor Fang is in Victory Road, or held by some wild Gligar.
 * The Electirizer is in Rock Tunnel, or held by some wild Electabuzz.
 * The Magmarizer is on Cinnabar Island, or held by some wild Magmar.
 * The Protector is in Mt.
 Mortar, or held by some wild Rhydon.
+* The Up-Grade is given to you in Silph Co. after fixing the Power Plant generator.
+* The Dubious Disc is in Celadon City.
-* The Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Magnemite.
+* The Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Magnemite, Magneton, and Steelix.
+* King's Rocks are in Slowpoke Well and the Seafoam Islands, or held by some wild Slowpoke, Slowbro, and Poliwhirl.
 * Dusk Stones are in Dark Cave, Quiet Cave, Cerulean Cave, and Mt.
 Moon.
 Bill's grandpa also gives you one.
 * Shiny Stones are in National Park, Cherrygrove Bay, and Mt.
 Moon.
 Bill's grandpa also gives you one.
-* Evolution items are often held by the wild Pokémon that need them, like Seadra with Dragon Scale.
+* Bill's grandpa gives you one of each evolution stone in Goldenrod City.
+Also, certain trainers will call you up to give you stones, just like in regular Crystal.
+The Celadon Dept. Store sells the basic stones.

 **I don't like non-canon Pokémon types!**